arangodb/arangodb/Documentation/DocuBlocks/Rest/Batch Requests/post_api_batch.md

 @startDocuBlock post_api_batch
 @brief executes a batch request

-@RESTHEADER{POST /_api/batch,executes a batch request, RestBatchHandler}
+@RESTHEADER{POST /_api/batch,executes a batch request, executeBatchRequest}

 @RESTALLBODYPARAM{body,string,required}
 The multipart batch request, consisting of the envelope and the individual